oliviazha/flappy-cat/README.md

 # flappy-cat
-rendition of flappy bird game
+rendition of the flappy bird game using core Java, Java Swing GUI library, and the jUnit test suite